Serena in the broadcast booth? The ball is in her court

 "The two questions you must ask are, does she have an interest in pursuing the opportunity given all the other family, business and life decisions she now must make, and is she ready to be critical and analytical of the playing skills of her former competitors?"

-No matter what path she chooses, the 40-year-old American will no doubt continue to have an impact on the sport she helped revolutionize.
+No matter what path she chooses, the 40-year-old American will no doubt continue to have an impact on the sport she helped revolutionise.

 "While she may be old in the context of professional tennis players, she's still a very young woman and still has many years of earning potential," said Irwin Kishner, co-chair of the Sports Law Group at New York law firm Herrick, Feinstein LLP.